Aurumaker72/MupenUtilities/README.md

 ## M64
 The data of any M64 file is presented in a simple interface.
+The edited input/header data can be saved to a new M64.

 #### Header
 You can view and edit all meaningful M64 Header data.